At Rockmount we know that good writers:

 However, for developing writers it is very helpful for these processes to be explored through talk in a supportive learning context.
 This involves externalising and sharing the thinking involved in the writing process so that ultimately it can be internalised and individualised again.

-It is this developmental exploration, through talk, of the thinking and creative processes involved in being a writer that we are calling Talk for writing.
+It is this developmental exploration, through talk, of the thinking and creative processes involved in being a writer that we are calling Talk for Writing.
+Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
+Find out more about Talk for Writing here.

 Speaking and Writing